Anovitch0/Book-Price-Predictor/README.md

 * The data is synthetic and does not reflect real book prices or descriptions.
 It is intended purely for educational purposes.
-* Due to the restricted environment, we could not scrape external websites directly; instead, we generated HTML pages locally.

 * The Streamlit app code is included, but Streamlit itself may not be installed in the provided runtime.
 Install it manually to run the app.